Kids will be able to recognize movement in their everyday tasks.

 Make Movements Out of Everyday Tasks

-Watch the video showing many ways to make moving fun.
+Watch the Get Moving in the Classroom video showing many ways to make moving fun.
 Invite students to dance along!

 Moving is More Than Exercise